mdminhazulhaque/bangladeshi-parcel-tracker/README.md

 ## Installation

-Install the package using pip:
+The package is available on PyPI.
+Install it using pip:

 ```bash
 pip install bangladeshi-parcel-tracker